rajgoel/course-business-analytics-fundamentals/08-lecture/slides.md

 #### Negative cost cycles ####

-If a network contains arcs with negative costs, then there might not be a shortest path, because it could be possible to decrease the cost by infinitively looping often through a cycle.
+If a network contains arcs with negative costs, then there might not be a shortest path, because it could be possible to decrease the cost by infinitively looping through a cycle.

 ===